open-cloud/xos/docs/example_service.md

 steps_dir: "/opt/xos/synchronizers/exampleservice/steps"
 sys_dir: "/opt/xos/synchronizers/exampleservice/sys"
 model_policies_dir: "/opt/xos/synchronizers/exampleservice/model_policies"
+models_dir: "/opt/xos/synchronizers/exampleservice/models"
 ```

+Make sure the `name` in your synchronizer config file is that same as the app_label in your `xproto` file.
+Otherwise the models won't be dynamically loaded correctly.

 > NOTE: Historically, synchronizers were named “observers”, so
 > `s/observer/synchronizer/` when you come upon this term in the XOS code and
 > documentation.